uziahmed/BIRL/README.md

 # Overview:
-A basic ORF(open reading frame) finder and DNA sequence analyzer.
+A ORF(open reading frame) finder, DNA sequence analyzer and protien extractor written in C++ and python.

+## Goal
+The goal of this project is a clean and effiecient way to extract protiens sequences from DNA sequences for further processing and data extraction.

 ## Getting started:
 firstly clone the repository and ```cd``` into it and then later install all the required libraries with pip